Blockade (video game): Development

 Hauck later added small touches, such as electronic beeps that sounded when the arrows moved and an explosive noise accompanying the arrows crashing.
-He showed it to one of Gremlin founder's Frank Fogleman.
-Fogleman liked the design, and agreed to do a public test of the prototype under the name Blockade.
+He showed it to one of Gremlin founders, Frank Fogleman.
+Fogleman liked the design and agreed to do a public test of the prototype under the name Blockade.
 Hauck recalls that Blockade was the very first name which came to Fogleman's mind, and after purchasing a cabinet and monitor, they tested the game at a miniature golf course.
-They recalled that they "watched very carefully and we saw a lot of people put money in it and have fun with it.
+They recalled that they "watched very carefully and ... saw a lot of people put money in it and have fun with it.
 It was exciting."

 Following successful tests, Hauck worked on turning it into a full game.
-By November 1976, Gremlin had refined the prototype and Hauck developed it into a four-player version titled Commotion.
+By November 1976, Gremlin had refined the prototype, and Hauck developed it into a four-player version titled CoMotion.

 Release

 It was shown at the 1976 Music Operators of America (MOA) Expo in Chicago, where Gremlin received 3000 orders of the game.

 Hauck recalled that their team realized they did not know anything about wood cabinets or television monitors.
-At the time of Blockades release, counterfeiting was high and public demand for the game was not as long-lasting as the company had hoped.
+At the time of Blockades release, counterfeiting was high, and public demand for the game was not as long-lasting as the company had hoped.
 As they adapted to this new material and tech, other companies released similar games such as Atari, Inc. with Dominos, Ramtek with Barricade, Bally with Checkmate (included in the Bally Astrocade), and Meadows Games with Bigfoot Bonkers.
-Barricade was so similar to Blockade that Gremlin threatened to sue Ramtek, and dropped their suit after Ramtek agreed to not release the game.
-Dennis Koble of Atari stated that Blockade was "really fun and very popular and, as was common in those days, everyone had to jump on the bandwagon."
+Barricade was so similar to Blockade that Gremlin threatened to sue Ramtek but dropped their suit after Ramtek agreed to not release the game.
+Dennis Koble of Atari stated that Blockade was "really fun and very popular and, as was common in those days, everyone had to jump on the bandwagon".

 Months later, when Gremlin's Blockade was distributed in November 1976, the market had shrunk, leading to the game releasing only a small fraction they had presold at the show.
 This left Gremlin with a large inventory of circuit boards, cabinets and monitors.
 The company had no legal recourse at the period against the clones of the games.
-After the team from Gremlin returned from Chicago, they began filing patents for Blockade, and received faster consideration from the patent office due to the market of clones already released.
+After the team from Gremlin returned from Chicago, they began filing patents for Blockade and received faster consideration from the patent office due to the market of clones already released.
 It took a year and a half to win the patent, which Hauck stated at the time "no one even remembered Blockade.
 The net effect is that in the game business, patents are absolutely worthless."